rust-lang/rust/docs/dev/guide.md

 [main_loop.rs#L62-L70](https://github.com/rust-lang/rust-analyzer/blob/guide-2019-01/crates/ra_lsp_server/src/main_loop.rs#L62-L70)

-The [`ProjectModel`] we get after this step is very Cargo and sysroot specific, it needs to be lowered to get the input in the form of `Change`.
+The [`ProjectModel`] we get after this step is very Cargo and sysroot specific, it needs to be lowered to get the input in the form of `AnalysisChange`.
 This happens in [`ServerWorldState::new`] method.
 Specifically

 * Create a `SourceRoot` for each Cargo package and sysroot.